The Goodbye Girl: Plot

-Elliot lands a job at an improvisational theatre and is seen by a well-known film director.
-He is offered a film role, but the job is in Washington state and he will be gone for four weeks.
-Paula is scared that Elliot is leaving her, never to return, like all the other men in her life.
-Later, he calls Paula from the phone booth across the street and invites her to go with him while he is filming.
-Paula declines but is encouraged by the invitation.
-Before hanging up, Elliot asks Paula to restring his prized guitar, and she realizes that this proves he really does love her and will return.
+Elliot lands a job with an improvisational group and Paula begins to redecorate the apartment for a fresh beginning.
+Elliot is soon spotted by a well-known film director, who offers him a film role in Seattle.
+When Paula learns that Elliot will be away for four weeks, she worries that he will leave her like all the other men in her life, but he assures Paula that he will be back after the shoot.
+Later that night, he calls Paula from the payphone outside their apartment and invites her to go with him while he is filming.
+Paula declines but is encouraged by the invitation, saying that his asking her is enough and he will come home to a cozy finished home.
+Before hanging up, Elliot asks Paula to have his prized guitar restrung, which she takes as proof that he really loves her and will return.
+Paula climbs onto the fire escape in the pouring rain and proclaims her love for Elliot before he rides away in a taxi.